 I was (and still am) a Tomboy in my appearance and attitude and have always a very carefree life.
 For as long as I can remember, I used to love dressing everyone up.
 I used to gaze my mother in admiration when she would do her makeup and wear her jewelry.
-At the age of twenty, I opened Ghaziabad’s first spalon in 2004 and the day I did my first bridal makeup (precisely on 9th Feb in 2004).
+At the age of twenty, I opened Ghaziabad’s first salon in 2004 and the day I did my first bridal makeup (precisely on 9th Feb in 2004).
 I knew this is what I wanted to do forever.
-What drove me ahead was that I that I had the ability to make a girls’ most important day all the more dazzling.
+What drove me ahead was that I had the ability to make a girls’ most important day all the more dazzling.
 Every bride wants to look her best on her D-Day and somehow I was in a position to make her dream come true.
-I can’t think better career for myself.
+I can’t think a better career for myself.

 What do you love the most about the art of makeup?

-I love colours.
+I love the colors.
 As a child and even as a teenager I used to carry my crayons and coloring books with me.
 The art of Makeup helps me combine my passion for dressing people up and using colors to enhance their look.
 As a Fine Arts student, I used to paint on canvas.
 As a makeup artist, I get to paint on a unique canvas (the face) which to me is so much more fulfilling because every face is different and poses its own set of challenges.
 For me, nothing can be more rewarding than seeing a smile of admiration on your client’s face when they look at themselves in the mirror their makeup.

 What is the trickiest part of makeup for an expert like you to achieve flawlessness?

 The trickiest part starts even before you pick up the brush.
 To understand what the client wants and deliver it to them in your own way is the real challenge.
 Creating a balance between the client’s expectations and your creativity is important.
 When I do editorial and movie shoots, the challenge that I face is to understand the vision of the producers and to deliver what is expected of me.
 As an editorial and movie makeup artist, you need to understand that makeup should complement the entire look and not overpower it.
-Besides these factors, the weather, the location, and even the outfit play important role in creating a flawless look and for every other challenge I swear by my Airbrush.
+Besides these factors, the weather, the location, and even the outfit play an important role in creating a flawless look and for every other challenge I swear by my Airbrush.

 Makeup for men means to reduce the appearance of any redness, acne scars or discoloration on the skin and to give a fresh and clean look.
-Having said that, I have nothing against men who like use makeup on a daily basis.
+Having said that, I have nothing against men who like to use makeup on a daily basis.
 I have done basic touch upon men for family events and for pre-wedding photography and it doesn’t take away from their masculinity.
 It’s a personal preference and I wouldn’t like to opinion on it.

 How has the industry evolved internationally?
 How technically advanced are makeup artists in India according to you?

 The makeup industry has taken a huge leap in the last 3-4 years.
 While makeup artists have literally mushroomed all over the country, I doubt their technical powers.
-Individuals do a 1-week course from London or U.S.A. and start their social media pages and spend more time on posting pictures than learning.
-It takes years to understand colour theory, let alone flawless faces.
+Individuals do a 1-week course from London or the U.S.A. and start their social media pages and spend more time on posting pictures than learning.
+It takes years to understand color theory, let alone flawless faces.
 There are a few extremely talented makeup artists like Namrata Soni, Anil Chinnapa, Danial Bauer, Mickey Contractor, who have revolutionized the makeup scenario in India.
-They are at par with international artists like Kevyn Aucoin, Pat McGrath, Roshar, Alex Box etc. Celebrities like Deepika Padukone, Aishwarya Rai Bachchan, and Priyanka Chopra represent our country abroad and their trend has also led to Indian makeup artists adopting a more international subtle and sophisticated look.
+They are on par with international artists like Kevyn Aucoin, Pat McGrath, Roshar, Alex Box, etc. Celebrities like Deepika Padukone, Aishwarya Rai Bachchan, and Priyanka Chopra represent our country abroad and their trend has also led to Indian makeup artists adopting a more international subtle and sophisticated look.

 Do you feel there are enough colleges/ institutions offering innovative courses in this field?

 No very few institutions offer courses apart from basic makeup courses.
 For professional and advanced courses one needs to still go abroad.
 I recently attended The Maters of art workshop In Mumbai.
-I got the opportunity to receive hands-on training from makeup artists of worldwide fame like Alex Box, Roshar, Chris Milone, Jessica Powers and Namrata Soni.
+I got the opportunity to receive hands-on training from makeup artists of worldwide fame like Alex Box, Roshar, Chris Milone, Jessica Powers, and Namrata Soni.
 It was an amazing experience.

 Any particular brands that you use for your artistry and swear by?

-My kit has a mix of brands like NARS, Pat McGrath, Makeup Forever, Bobbi Brown Hourglass etc.
+My kit has a mix of brands like NARS, Pat McGrath, Makeup Forever, Bobbi Brown Hourglass, etc.

 After spending 13 years in the industry, I have an idea about which brand specializes in what product.
-For instance, Bobbi Brown foundations work wonderfully on Indian skin tones while Hourglass highlighters are my favourite and eyebrow kit from Makeup Forever is the best.
+For instance, Bobbi Brown foundations work wonderfully on Indian skin tones while Hourglass highlighters are my favorite and eyebrow kit from Makeup Forever is the best.